-For the final Action Project in Game Changers, GCE students investigated the following guiding question:
+For the first Biomimicry Action Project, GCE students investigated the following guiding question:

 Here’s the scenario students were challenged with:

-Click on the videos to the right to see the students’ games.
+Click on the products in the sketch to see the featured designs.

-Alignment with Common Core Math & English Standards
+Alignment with Common Core Math & NextGen Standards

 Translate quantitative or technical information expressed in words in a text into visual form (e.g., a table or chart) and translate information expressed visually or mathematically (e.g., in an equation) into words.